 WHO NEEDS ONE

-People over the age of 18 who are volunteers or paid employees in a ‘prescribed position’ in a sporting or recreation organisation are required to have a police check.
-Players over the age of 18 do not fall into the category unless also involved in a ‘prescribed position’.
+People over the age of 18 who are volunteers or paid employees in a sporting or recreation organisation and not working directly with children are required to have a police check.

-‘Prescribed Positions’ include all people who have regular contact with children or who are working in close promximity to childnre and are not directly supervised at all times. this could include but is not limited to coaching personnel, team managers, umpire supervisors.
+Any volunteer who is ‘Prescribed Positions’ include all people who have regular contact with children or who are working in close promximity to children and are not directly supervised at all times. this could include but is not limited to coaching personnel, team managers, umpire supervisors.
 It is the individual organisation’s responsibility to identify what would constitute a ‘prescribed position’.

 HOW TO APPLY